isc-projects/stork/doc/user/install.rst

 ~~~~~~~~~~~~~~

 For more details on monitoring Kea with Stork, refer to the
-:ref:`securing-connections-between-agent-and-kea-ca` section of this document.
+:ref:`securing-connections-between-agent-and-kea` section of this document.

 - The Stork agent must have rights to read:

-   - the Kea configuration files (e.g., ``/etc/kea/kea-ctrl-agent.conf``)
+   - the Kea configuration files (e.g., ``/etc/kea/kea-ctrl-agent.conf``, ``/etc/kea/kea-dhcp4.conf``)
    - the Kea logs (e.g., ``/var/log/kea/kea-dhcp4.log``)

-- The Kea Control Agent must have configured control sockets for each monitored Kea daemon (the ``control-sockets`` property).
+- Each monitored Kea daemon must have a control socket configured (the ``http-host`` and ``http-port`` for Kea CA and
-   See the `Configuration section in the Kea ARM <https://kea.readthedocs.io/en/latest/arm/agent.html#configuration>`_ for
+   the ``control-sockets`` property for other daemons).
-   a sample configuration.
+   See the `Configuration section in the Kea ARM <https://kea.readthedocs.io/en/latest/arm/agent.html#configuration>`_
-- All monitored Kea daemons must have the ``control-socket`` property set in the configuration file.
-Please refer to
+   and `Management API section in the Kea ARM <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#management-api-for-the-dhcpv4-server>`_
-  the `Management API section in the Kea ARM <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#management-api-for-the-dhcpv4-server>`_ for more details.
+   for a sample configuration.

-If the Kea Control Agent listens on non-localhost interfaces, it is recommended to:
+If the Kea listens on non-localhost interfaces, it is recommended to:

 - Configure the Basic Auth in Kea CA.
 - Configure the Kea REST API to be served over TLS by setting the ``trust-anchor``, ``cert-file``, and ``key-file`` properties.